Alaska47/crime-fight/Server/get_lat_long_data/README.md

 # This is the implementation of BigParser's API.
 We use the API to get Historical Crime data to provide Analytics and insights for our users.

+The initial supported region is the D.C.
+Metro Area.

+We look forward to expanding to other areas in the U.s.